Updated: 7 days ago

 Planting trees is one of the most important actions you can take for the health of our water.
 This video from Tennessee Environmental Council features Green Interchange CEO, John McFadden, who will show you how to plant a bare-root tree seedling.

-If you are picking up trees at our Plant a BIGGER Tree for Tennessee event in November 2021, this video shows how to plant a container tree.
-You may also follow the instructions below for planting container trees.
+If you are picking up trees at our Plant a BIGGER Tree for Tennessee event in the summer or fall, this video shows how to plant a container tree.
+You may also follow the instructions below for planting container trees in the fall.

 Determining Where to Plant: Some factors to keep in mind include proximity to your home or other structures, the amount and direction of the sun, location of overhead and underground utility lines (use the “Call Before You Dig” 811 hotline), and where any fruit or cones will drop - for instance you may not want fruit or sap on your driveway.
 Remember the tree branches and roots will continue to grow over time!